Catbombz/Path_Internoise_2022_Liu/README.md

+# Path Models

+## ANC111_pathModel_duct.mat

-# Path Model of a (1,4,4) ANC System
+Path models of a single-channel ANC system measured in a duct of our lab.

+P is the primary path model and S is the secondary path model.

+## ANC144_pathModel.mat

-This is a path model measured in our lab for (1,4,4) ANC simulation.
+Path models measured in our lab for (1,4,4) ANC simulation.

 It contains two variables, corresponding to the primary path and the secondary path.